Amrutha5081/Portfolio/README.md

 # Portfolio
-A portfolio website built using simple HTML and CSS
+A portfolio website built using simple HTML and CSS.
 A simple portfolio website built using
   -HTML
   -CSS